Jamaica: Early 20th century

 Unemployment and poverty remained a problem for many Jamaicans.
 Various movements seeking political change arose as a result, most notably the Universal Negro Improvement Association and African Communities League founded by Marcus Garvey in 1917.
 As well as seeking greater political rights and an improvement for the condition of workers, Garvey was also a prominent Pan-Africanist and proponent of the Back-to-Africa movement.
 He was also one of the chief inspirations behind Rastafari, a religion founded in Jamaica in the 1930s that combined Christianity with an Afrocentric theology focused on the figure of Haile Selassie, Emperor of Ethiopia.
 Despite occasional persecution, Rastafari grew to become an established faith on the island, later spreading abroad.

 The Great Depression of the 1930s hit Jamaica hard.
-As part of the British West Indian labour unrest of 1934–39, Jamaica saw numerous strikes, culminating in a strike in 1938 that turned into a full-blown riot.
+As part of the British West Indian labour unrest of 1934–39, Jamaica saw numerous strikes, culminating in a strike in 1938 that turned into a riot.

 As a result, the British government instituted a commission to look into the causes of the disturbances; their report recommended political and economic reforms in Britain's Caribbean colonies.
 A new House of Representatives was established in 1944, elected by universal adult suffrage.
 During this period Jamaica's two-party system emerged, with the creation of the Jamaican Labour Party (JLP) under Alexander Bustamante and the People's National Party (PNP) under Norman Manley.

 Jamaica slowly gained increasing autonomy from the United Kingdom.
 In 1958 it became a province in the Federation of the West Indies, a federation of several of Britain's Caribbean colonies.
 Membership of the Federation proved to be divisive, however, and a referendum on the issue saw a slight majority voting to leave.
 After leaving the Federation, Jamaica attained full independence on 6 August 1962.
 The new state retained, however, its membership in the Commonwealth of Nations (with the British monarch as head of state) and adopted a Westminster-style parliamentary system.
 Bustamante, at the age of 78, became the country's first prime minister.